 - a.
-Owner's Surveyor shall certify location and elevation of building foundations after completion of the foundations, but prior to construction of structures on the foundation. - b.
+Owner's Surveyor shall certify location and elevation of buildings after completion of the foundation, but prior to construction of structures on the foundation. - b.
 Owner's Surveyor shall survey all valves, vaults, fence corners, culverts, key drainage features, drain pipe outfalls, and other features within the sites. - c.
-Owners' Surveyor shall survey pressure pipes and drain pipes within the chlorinator site to ensure compliance with minimum slope requirements.
+Owners' Surveyor shall survey pressure pipes and drain pipes within the pump station site to ensure compliance with minimum slope requirements.